 - a.
 Call and preside at all regular and special meetings of the JFS. - b.
 Chair meetings of the Executive Committee. - c.
 Regularly communicate with the provost and, as needed, with the presidents. - d.
 Appoint ad hoc committees of the JFS as needed (committee members need not be members of the JFS). - e.
-Serve as the faculty representative to the SJU Board of Trustees (if chair's locus of appointment is SJU) or serve as the faculty representative to the CSB Board of Trustees (if the chair's locus of appointment is CSB). - f.
+Serve as faculty trustee on the SJU Board of Trustees (if chair's locus of appointment is SJU) or serve as faculty trustee on the CSB Board of Trustees (if the chair's locus of appointment is CSB). - f.
 In order to carry out his/her duties, the chair will receive two-sixths release time.